-Now for the outer planets, which are considered generational because they move around the sun much slower than inner planets.
-They stay in each sign for years, and have a lesser effect on our daily lives due to their distance.
+The outer planets are considered generational, because they move around the sun much slower than inner planets.
+They stay in each sign for years and, according to Schulenberg, have a slower effect on your daily life due to their distance.

 9. Uranus: The placement of Uranus on your chart shows your visionary side, how you rebel, and represents flashes of genius and inspiration.

 10. Neptune: Neptune on your chart affects your dreams and fantasies, and represents how you escape this reality.

 11. Pluto: Pluto's placement shows how you will experience rebirth, transformations, and your karma/fate.